FRRouting/frr/doc/developer/link-state.rst

    Vertex, Edge or Subnet are created from, respectively the Link State Node, Attribute or Prefix structure.
 Data structure are dynamically allocated.

+   **NOTE:** TED is based on an RB_TREE_UNIQ data structure.
+Thus, if a Vertex, Edge or Subnet with the same key already exists in the TED, the new one is not added and pointer to the existing element is returned.
+It is up to the caller to check if the returned element is NULL (element has been inserted in the TED) or the current element in case insertion failed.
+Free new element in case or error is also up to the caller. 'ls_find_xxx()' functions could be used prior to call 'ls_xxx_add()' functions to check if an element already exists in the TED.

 .. c:function:: struct ls_vertex *ls_vertex_update(struct ls_ted *ted, struct ls_node *node)
 .. c:function:: struct ls_edge *ls_edge_update(struct ls_ted *ted, struct ls_attributes *attributes)
 .. c:function:: struct ls_subnet *ls_subnet_update(struct ls_ted *ted, struct ls_prefix *pref)